mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Default value:       | `0`
 > Type:                | `0` or `1`
-> Command-line option: | `--restore-dependencies`
+> Command-line option: | `--keep-dependencies`

-Forces Halcyon to restore all dependencies, even when an install directory archive is available.
+Forces Halcyon to keep all dependencies, restoring them even when an install directory archive is available.

 ### `HALCYON_PRE_INSTALL_HOOK`